Syllabus

 Grading:

 Plagiarism and academic dishonesty absolutely will NOT be tolerated, and suspected incidence will be referred to the Student Honor Council of the Judiciary Programs.
-It is your responsibility to consult the instructor whenever there is any doubt on the definitions of these terms or on the allowable materials on each specific homework assignments or reports.
+I subscribe to the zero-tolerance principle.
+It is your responsibility to consult the instructor whenever there is any doubt on the definitions of these terms or on the allowable materials on each specific homework assignments or quizzes/exams.
 See Policy on Academic Integrity.

 If you have a documented disability and wish to discuss academic accommodations with the instructor, please do so as soon as possible.